bjones1/CodeChat_Editor/docs/implementation.md

 - If the server is stopped (or crashes), both clients shut down after several reconnect retries.

 Possible return values: 200 HTML, 404 HTML, raw contents as UTF-8, the path only.
-If it's raw contents, we still need the path to the file.
+If it's raw contents, we still need the path to the file. contents: String
-contents: String
-path: Option<String>
-enum Ok, Err, Raw
-We have to process in the processing task until we know it's not editable.
+path: Option enum Ok, Err, Raw We have to process in the processing task until we know it's not editable.

 #### Architecture